-- (a) have satisfactorily completed courses that comprise the pattern of study required by NESA for the award of the Higher School Certificate; that is, if students wish to be awarded the HSC, they must have studied a minimum of 10 units in the HSC course.
-Both the Preliminary course and the HSC must include the following: - at least 6 units from Board Developed Courses; - at least 2 units of a Board Developed Course in English; - at least 3 courses of 2 units value or greater (either Board Developed or Board Endorsed courses); - at least 4 subjects; - (b) sit for and make a serious attempt at the requisite Higher School Certificate external examinations; - (c) complete the mandatory work placement for any VET courses studied.
+- 1) have gained the RoSA and all Preliminary courses or such other qualifications as NESA considers satisfactory - 2) have attended a government school, an accredited non-government school, a school outside New South Wales recognised by NESA or a college of TAFE - 3) have satisfactorily completed courses that comprise the pattern of study required by NESA for the award of the Higher School Certificate; that is, if students wish to be awarded the HSC, they must have studied a minimum of 10 units in the HSC course.
+Both the Preliminary course and the HSC must include the following - at least 6 units from Board Developed Courses - at least 2 units of a Board Developed Course in English - at least 3 courses of 2 units value or greater (either Board Developed or Board Endorsed courses); - at least 4 subjects - 4) sit for and make a serious attempt at the requisite Higher School Certificate external examinations - 5) complete the mandatory work placement for any VET courses studied - 6) achieve Level 3 or 4 in the NESA Minimum Standards tests in reading, writing and numeracy.
+Some students with disability studying Life Skills courses may be exempt from meeting the minimum standard to receive their HSC credential.
+Students have up to four attempts each year, in Years 10-12, to achieve the standard.
+Students who are unable to demonstrate Level 3 in all areas of literacy and numeracy will be awarded a RoSA (Record of School Achievement)